Joyce Hernandez's relatives were so confident she would be acquitted of murder that they had a plane ticket ready before the verdict was announced.

 "We were all looking for a smoking gun," he said.
 "As far as I was concerned, the state did not satisfy the burden of proof.
 That's it. . . .
 It was cut and dried."

-Circumstantial evidence showed that a killing may have occurred in the couple's house, Hammond said, including testimony that someone, probably Mrs. Hernandez, had scrubbed and cleaned the home about the time her husband vanished.
+Circumstantial evidence showed a killing may have occurred in the couple's house, Hammond said, including testimony that someone, probably Mrs. Hernandez, had scrubbed and cleaned the home about the time her husband vanished.

 Nevertheless, Hammond said, "I can't convict her on that.